qlik-oss/core-website/docs/services/license-service/README.md

 ### Monitoring

+#### Health Check

+The License Service exposes `/v1/health` on port 9200, for health checking.
+Always responds with `200 OK`.

 #### Metrics

-The License Service exposes a `/metrics` endpoint on port 9200, for Prometheus metrics scraping.
+The License Service exposes `/v1/metrics` on port 9200, for Prometheus metrics scraping.
 The following metrics are provided.

 | Name | Type | Description |
 | ---- | ---- | ----------- |